mattTea/magnetism/README.md

 1. `pipenv shell` - takes you into the virtual environment

-2. Run these commands to setup environment variables (this needs to be part of the setup, perhaps as a script)
-  - `export APP_SETTINGS="config.Development"`
-  - `export DATABASE_URL="postgresql://localhost/magnetism"`
+2. Consider running `./build/buildEnv.sh` to ensure that your VM is setup correctly

-To run the appliation:
+To run the (backend) appliation:

 1. `python3 src/app.py`

-## To run tests
+## To run the python tests (backend API)

-1. (May need to do a `pipenv install pytest` in virtual env)
+Again, you need to be in a shell to do this:

-2. Start the application if you want the splinter tests to work!
+1. Start the application if you want the splinter tests to work!

-3. `pytest`- will run pytest and splinter tests
+2. `pytest`- will run pytest and splinter tests